Who Should Attend?

 About The Program

-Run successfully over the past 23 years in the Gulf region, and continually updated, this is an intensive program addressing key management issues, with clear, practical guidelines every step of the way.
-Tutorial sessions, real-life case studies from the Gulf region, practical exercises, presentations, and syndicate work make this an action-packed five-day course.
-Day Five focuses on HR / Human Capital issues – recruitment, interviewing techniques, and appraisals.
+Run successfully over the past 25 years in the Gulf region, and continually updated, this is an intensive program addressing key management issues, with clear, practical guidelines every step of the way.
+Tutorial sessions, real-life case studies from the Gulf region, practical exercises, presentations, and syndicate work make this an action-packed four-day course.

 - To set clear guidelines for effective management